top of page

 Skilled at weaving in-depth narratives that bring people and places to life, she has worked on a large variety of projects in Georgia from documenting ancient fertility rituals in rural Kakheti, to colorful reads on the nation's capital, Tbilisi.
 Along with pursuing passion projects involving the South Caucasus, Melanie writes in many creative capacities for Cleveland Museum of Natural History where she helps spark curiosity in those seeking to understand their connection to the natural world.

-Currently, she is participating in a research exchange coordinated by Harvard's program on Georgian Studies and is preparing to apply to graduate schools to further her involvement in the region.
+In 2024, she participated in a research exchange webinar series coordinated by Harvard's program on Georgian Studies where she presented on the evolution of Berikaoba from folk ritual to its incorporation of political commentary and its influence on early Keenoba celebrations.
 Beyond this, Melanie actively maintains and seeks to improve her Georgian and Russian literacy, routinely seeking out opportunities to deeper understand the complexities of both.

 Melanie's writing and research focus on ritual and religion in Georgia and the broader Caucasus.
-She is particularly interested in how cultural practices, rituals, and traditions—Berikaoba, Orthodox Radonitsa, Lamproba, post-death rituals, etc.—endure as living heritage, as well as the impact of Soviet modernization and ongoing globalization on them.
+She is particularly interested in how cultural practices, rituals, and traditions—Berikaoba, Orthodox Radonitsa, Lamproba, Kvirikoba, regional funerary rituals and beliefs around pre-existence, etc.—endure as forms of living heritage, as well as the impact of Soviet modernization and ongoing globalization on them.

 For commissions or to simply get in touch, click here.